port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/iac/terraform/terraform.md

 At the moment, it is only possible to create entities with `many: true` relations using Port's Terraform provider.
 :::

-## Sync data using the Terraform provider
+## Ingest data using the Terraform provider

-To sync data to the software catalog using the Terraform provider, you will define [`port-labs_entity`](https://registry.terraform.io/providers/port-labs/port-labs/latest/docs/resources/entity) resources in your Terraform definition files:
+To ingest data to the software catalog using the Terraform provider, you will define [`port-labs_entity`](https://registry.terraform.io/providers/port-labs/port-labs/latest/docs/resources/entity) resources in your Terraform definition files:

 <Tabs groupId="sync-data" queryString="current-scenario" defaultValue="create" values={[
 {label: "Create", value: "create"},